jrfep/Ecosystem-profiles-comments/_EFGs/MFT1.1.md

 Continental margins where rivers connect the coast to high-rainfall catchments, usually with high mountains in their headwaters.

 {% capture map_det %}
-Point locations for major coastal deltas were mapped directly from data used for  Fig. 1 in Goodbred & Saito (2012).
+The extent of major coastal deltas was taken directly from Tessler et al. (2015), which was checked for completeness against point locations shown in Fig. 1 of Goodbred & Saito (2012) and found to be inclusive of major occurrences.
+Represented at a spatial resolution of 30 arc-seconds.
+Original map at [Deltas at risk](http://www.globaldeltarisk.net/).
 {% endcapture %}
 {% include MAP.html %}